krishgoel20/AI-Ecommerce-Platform/README.md

 - **RAG Product Q&A** — Ask questions about any product and get grounded answers from the actual product description using FAISS + LLaMA.
 Includes voice input support
 - **NL Analytics Dashboard** — Admin asks business questions in plain English; LLaMA generates multi-table SQL and returns real-time results
 - **AI Recommendations** — Collaborative filtering surfaces relevant products with a natural language explanation of why they're recommended
+- **Comparison Assistant** — Compare any 2 products with AI-generated analysis covering price, features, ratings, and a clear recommendation
+- **Budget Optimizer** — Enter a budget and shopping goal; AI curates the best possible cart that maximizes value within the budget
+- **Occasion-based Shopping** — Describe an occasion (*"birthday gift for a 10-year old"*, *"housewarming gift"*) and AI selects contextually appropriate products with reasons

 ### E-commerce Features
 - **Category browsing** — 9 product categories with emoji navigation